dotnet/docs/docs/standard/commandline/customize-help.md

 [!INCLUDE [scl-preview](../../../includes/scl-preview.md)]

-To customize the name of an option's argument, use the option's `ArgumentHelpName` property.
-And `HelpBuilder.CustomizeSymbol` lets you customize several parts of the help output for a command, option, or argument (`Symbol` is the base class for all three types).
+To customize the name of an option's argument, use the option's <xref:System.CommandLine.Option.ArgumentHelpName> property.
+And <xref:System.CommandLine.Help.HelpBuilder.CustomizeSymbol%2A?displayProperty=nameWithType> lets you customize several parts of the help output for a command, option, or argument (<xref:System.CommandLine.Symbol> is the base class for all three types).
 With `CustomizeSymbol`, you can specify:

 * The first column text.
 * The second column text.